 Regulatory developments including conduct, with adverse impact on business model and profitability

-Additionally, as described in Note 35 on the Financial Statements, we continue to be subject to a number of material legal proceedings, regulatory actions and investigations, including, for example, our January 2018 deferred prosecution agreement with the US DoJ arising from its investigation into HSBC’s historical foreign exchange activities (the ‘FX DPA’).
+As described in Note 34 on the financial statements, we continue to be subject to a number of material legal proceedings, regulatory actions and investigations, including our January 2018 deferred prosecution agreement with the US Department of Justice (‘DoJ’) arising from its investigation into HSBC’s historical foreign exchange activities (the ‘FX DPA’).

-• We have invested significant resources and have taken, and will continue to take, a number of steps to improve our compliance systems and controls relating to our activities in global markets.
-These included enhancements to trade, voice and audio surveillance and the implementation of algorithmic trading for benchmark orders.
-For further details, see ‘Regulatory compliance risk management’ on page 84.
+• We have invested in significant resources and have taken, and will continue to take, a number of steps to improve our compliance systems and controls relating to our activities in global markets.
+These include enhancements to pricing and disclosure, order management and trade execution; trade, voice and audio surveillance; front office supervision; and improvements to our enforcement and discipline framework for employee misconduct.
+For further details, see ‘Regulatory compliance risk management’ on page 144.

 Top and emerging risks (extract 3)